simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 ### Adding a Callback Function

 This code will now recognise when it sees one of our tracked phrases in the MOOSE log, and can trigger a callback function when this happens.
 We next need to define what we want that callback function to do.
 In our case, we simply want it to add the seen phrase to the Simvue Events log, which we can do using the `run.log_event()` method.

-Above where we have instantiated the File Monitor, create a new function called `per_event`, which accepts the dictionary of data which will be returned from the file monitor, along with a dictionary of metadata from the file:
+Above where we have instantiated the File Monitor, create a new function called `per_event`.
+This accepts the dictionary of data which will be returned from the file monitor, along with a dictionary of metadata from the file:
 ```py
 def per_event(log_data, metadata):
   if any(key in ("time_step", "converged", "non_converged") for key in log_data.keys()):